 Electric vehicles (EVs) are becoming more commonplace as they become more affordable and charging stations become more common.
 The U.S. isn’t currently leading the charge in the effort to get more green cars on the road; in fact, the U.S. is third globally (behind Norway and China) in terms of the number of EVs on the road.
+But, as more EVs become available, the question becomes: how do you manage electric vehicle reimbursement?

 The State of Electric Cars in 2017